 At the same time, TU Delft has adopted a mandated green open access policy.
 This means that for papers published after May 2016, an author-prepared version (pdf) must be uploaded into Pure.

-I am very happy with TU Delft’s commitment to green open access (and TU Delft is not alone).
-This decision also means, however, that TU Delft researchers need to do some extra work, to make their author-prepared versions available.
+I am very happy with this commitment to green open access (and TU Delft is not alone).
+This decision also means, however, that we as researchers need to do some extra work, to make our author-prepared versions available.

-To make it easier for TU Delft researchers to upload their papers and comply with the green open access policy, here are some suggestions based on my experience so far working with Pure.
+To make it easier for you to upload your papers and comply with the green open access policy, here are some suggestions based on my experience so far working with Pure.